-The child tax credit is now $2,000 per qualifying child.
-You can also make more and still qualify for the credit, with phase out beginning at $200,000 ($400,000 if married filing jointly).
+The child tax credit remains $2,000 per qualifying child.
+Phase out also remains steady at $200,000 ($400,000 if married filing jointly).
 Qualifying children must have a Social Security Number (SSN).
 If a child has an ITIN but no SSN you may be able to claim the Other Dependent Credit instead.Print

 You can still deduct mortgage interest in many cases, but new law changes impose stricter limitations.
 The new cap for qualified residence loans is $750,000 ($375,000 if married filing separate).
 This total can only include funds used to buy, build, or substantially improve a qualifying residence.Print

 If you invest in property in a designated qualified opportunity zone, you may be able to defer gains on that investment by filing Form 8997.
 This may apply to individuals, C corporations, S corporations, trusts, and estates.
 The IRS defines a qualified opportunity zone as a population tract that is a low-income community designated as a qualified opportunity zone.
 A list of qualified opportunity zones can be found on IRS Notice 2018-48 and Notice 2019-42.Print

 The Again for 2019, the IRS redesigned Form 1040 and Schedules 1-6.